 A car defines the Elasticsearch configuration that will be used for the benchmark.
 To see a list of possible cars, issue esrally list cars.
-You can specify one or multiple comma-separated values, for details please refer to the documentation about cars.
+You can specify one or multiple comma-separated values.

 '''

 esrally --car="4gheap,ea"

 '''

 Rally will configure Elasticsearch with 4GB of heap (4gheap) and enable Java assertions (ea).